codeviewandtalk/scenario-based-spring-boot/README.md

   **Question**: How would you implement authentication and authorization in your Spring Boot application?
 What configurations would you add to secure the endpoints?

+### 6. **Spring Boot Profiles**

+- Scenario: The application needs to run in different environments (development, testing, production) with different database configurations.

+  **Question**: How would you use Spring Boot profiles to manage environment-specific configurations?

+### 7. **Caching**

+- Scenario: The API to fetch book details is frequently called, and you want to improve its performance by caching the results.

+  **Question**: How would you implement caching in your Spring Boot application?
+Which annotations and configurations would you use?

+### 8. **Asynchronous Processing**

+- Scenario: You need to send an email notification to users when a new book is added, but this process should not block the main thread.

+  **Question**: How would you implement asynchronous processing in Spring Boot for this use case?
+### 9. **Spring Boot Actuator**

+- Scenario: The operations team wants to monitor the health and metrics of the application.

+  **Question**: How would you enable and configure Spring Boot Actuator to expose health and metrics endpoints?

+### 10. **File Upload/Download**

+- Scenario: The application needs to allow users to upload and download book cover images.

+  **Question**: How would you implement file upload and download functionality in Spring Boot?

+### 11. **Scheduler**

+- Scenario: You need to implement a scheduled task that runs every day at midnight to archive old book records.

+  **Question**: How would you implement this functionality in Spring Boot?

+### 12. **Custom Annotations**

+- Scenario: You want to create a custom annotation to validate that the book's publication date is not in the future.

+  **Question**: How would you create and use a custom annotation for this validation?